 Sleep deprivation is a major cause of motor vehicle accidents, and it can impair the human brain as much as alcohol can.
 Coren tested drivers after they had been awake for one hour beyond their ‘normal’ bedtime.
 Their thinking processes and reaction times were worse than a control group who had drunk more than the UK drink/drive limit for alcohol consumption.

 Mitler’s studies of catastrophes, such as the Three Mile Island nuclear power accident, and the Challenger space shuttle explosion, concluded that poor sleep quality had impaired decision-making and contributed to each catastrophe.

 Sleep deprivation affects your health

-Studies have also demonstrated that reduced sleep quantity can impair glucose metabolism and appetite regulation resulting in increased risk of obesity and diabetes.
+Studies have also demonstrated that reduced sleep quantity can impair glucose metabolism and appetite regulation resulting in an increased risk of obesity and diabetes.

-Griffey claims that, in the UK, in 1910, people averaged nine hours sleep a night.
-In 1990, this average was eight hours sleep a night.
-By 1995, according to a survey by First Direct, people in the UK were averaging seven hours and 35 minutes sleep a night.
+Griffey claims that, in the UK, in 1910, people averaged nine hours of sleep a night.
+In 1990, this average was eight hours of sleep a night.
+By 1995, according to a survey by First Direct, people in the UK were averaging seven hours and 35 minutes of sleep a night.
 By 2004, the average had fallen to seven hours per night.

 The amount of sleep that people need varies significantly from one person to another.
 It ranges from four to ten hours.
 For adults, quality sleep seems more important than quantity, say Horne and Wootton in their book Training Your Brain.